 This is a perfect summer dessert, with a crisp topping and a layer of juicy peaches that create their own sauce during baking.
 It's sweet, fresh, and one of the easiest fruit bakes to take advantage of peach season.
 Serve it with a scoop of vanilla ice cream and make it irresistible.

-With the peach cobbler, this peach crumble with oats (or peach crisp as it's also called) is my favorite way to use fresh peaches when they hit the grocery store or the open market.
+Together with the peach cobbler recipe, this crisp is my favorite way to use fresh peaches when they hit the grocery store or the open market.

-Just so you know, you can make it with fewer ingredients (only 5) if you choose to leave out the spices, cornstarch, and lemon.
-Sweet and straightforward, but without all the extras.
-And it'd still be a very delicious crumble.
+Simpler syrup and filling: You can use only 5 ingredients if you choose to leave out the spices, cornstarch, and lemon.
+Sweet and straightforward, it'd still be a very delicious crumble.
+I baked it several times this way in circumstances when I had few things available, and it was still amazing.

-- Peaches: fresh fruit is the way to go.
-Don't use overly ripe peaches, as they will not hold their shape very well after being baked.
+- Peaches: Fresh fruit is the way to go.
+Don't use overly ripe peaches, as they will not hold their shape very well after baking.
 You can use frozen peaches or canned peach halves if not in season.

 - Brown sugar: it goes so well with the peaches!
 But you can use white sugar if that's all you have.
 It won't have that caramel tone, but it'll still be a fantastic dessert.